dCache/dcache-book2/install.md

     [dCacheDomain/admin]
     [dCacheDomain/poolmanager]

-`[DOMAIN-DCACHE]` defines a domain called DOMAIN-DCACHE.
+[dCacheDomain] defines a domain called dCacheDomain.
 In this example only one domain is defined.
 All the services are running in that domain.
-Therefore no messagebroker is needed, which is the meaning of the entry `messageBroker=none`.
+Therefore no messagebroker is needed, which is the meaning of the entry messageBroker=none.

-`[DOMAIN-DCACHE/CELL-ADMIN]` declares that the CELL-ADMIN service is to be run in the DOMAIN-DCACHE domain.
+[dCacheDomain/admin] declares that the admin service is to be run in the dCacheDomain domain.

+Example:
-This is an example for the `mylayout.conf` file of a single node DCACHE with several domains.
+This is an example for the **mylayout.conf** file of a single node DCACHE with several domains.

     [dCacheDomain]
     [dCacheDomain/topo]